georiot/wordpress-plugin/readme.txt

 *Note: If you’ve already done this within your existing GeoRiot account, you do not need to add your parameters again.

 2)You’re all set!
 You’ll start earning international commissions from anything purchased in Amazon’s international storefronts.

-=How does GeoRiot Make Money?=
-At GeoRiot, clicks are our currency, so you never give us a credit card number or receive an invoice.
-We earn money the way you do – through international affiliate programs.
-With our “Pay with Clicks” payment model, we simply take 15% of your total clicks from the additional international clicks that we help you monetize.
-We also insert our affiliate parameters by default for countries where you do not add your own.At GeoRiot, clicks are our currency, so you never give us a credit card number or receive an invoice.
-We earn money the way you do – through international affiliate programs.
-With our “Pay with Clicks” payment model, we simply take 15% of your total clicks from the additional international clicks that we help you monetize.
-We also insert our affiliate parameters by default for countries where you do not add your own.

 == Screenshots ==